 Every dealer in pistols and other weapons must keep an accurate record of all sales.
 This record should include the name, place of residence, and date of sale, of each person, firm, or corporation to whom such sale is made.
-The record is required to be open to the inspection of any duly constituted state, county, or city police officer within the State of North Carolina.
+The record is required to be open to the inspection of any duly constituted State, county, or city police officer within the State of North Carolina.
+Records maintained by dealers are otherwise considered confidential and are not a public record.